bupsonator/bupsonator.github.io/README.md

     In my AP Computer Science class that I'm learning Java in, we are in the corner learning at our own pace while the teacher teaches Computer Science Principles to everyone else.
-I overheard that they were using an "internet simulator" to simulate the internet for some reason, so I copied a Your Mom Gaming game window to display Bing.
-That's all this one is.
+I overheard that they were using an "internet simulator" to simulate the internet for some reason, so I used a code AI to create an internet simulator, and then proceeced to make it extremely unfunny.

 **AND THERE'S MORE TO COME!**